 Using traditional IRAs for retirement savings helps you supercharge your savings by offering tax deductions for contributions and tax-sheltered growth while the money remains in the account.
 If you withdraw money from your IRA but later realize you would rather it continue to grow tax sheltered, you can avoid the taxes on the withdrawals if you act quickly enough.

-Most IRA distributions can be rolled into another tax-deferred retirement account, such as another traditional IRA or 401(k), to delay taxes on the withdrawals.
+Most IRA distributions can be rolled into another tax-deferred retirement account, such as another traditional IRA or 401(k), in order to delay taxes on the withdrawals.

 Reinvesting IRA Distributions